 Try that extreme weirdness on for size, and wonder how Arctic explorers handle it.
 Maybe shudder a little in sympathy.
 And then retire below-decks to your room, pull the curtains tightly shut, and pretend you’re somewhere that has proper, sensible days and nights, so you can get some much-needed sleep.

-Our Majestic Fjords of Norway cruise is exploring the Arctic Circle between 27th April and the 14th May 2022 - more details in your member newsletter!
+Our Majestic Fjords of Norway cruise is exploring the Arctic Circle in May 2023 - get all the information here!